eliranmaman/Basic-FireWall/README.md

     firewallctl --help
     ```
 ### Further Filtering
-Of course, you can clone & implements other filters.
+Of course, you can clone & implement other filters.